 Smash Hits’ independent scene columnist Red Starr once said Factory’s artwork was often better than the records they contained.
 But Factory’s visual presentation has made its presence felt in popular culture from Next to Givenchy, while other observers relished Tony Wilson’s cool credentials (to quote HAPPY MONDAYS’ Bez) as “a Red on the quiet” and his undoubted ability to give a good quote.
 Sadly today, many of Factory’s major players like Wilson, Rob Gretton and Martin Hannett are no longer with us.

-So via its great and not so good, using a restriction of one song per artist moniker, The Electricity Club gives its own take on Factory Records’ arty, but chaotic adventure…
+So via its great and not so good, using a restriction of one song per artist moniker, presented here is ELECTRICITYCLUB.CO.UK’s take on Factory Records’ arty, but chaotic adventure…

 OMD Electricity (1979)

 FAC6 was the first single to be released on Factory.
-Tony Wilson has often been credited with discovering OMD, but it has also been said that he did not have a particularly good musical ear and was largely oblivious to their charms.
-The instigation to release ‘Electricity’ on Factory came from his then wife Lindsay.
-According to her memoir ‘Mr Manchester and the Factory Girl’, the former Mrs Wilson reckoned that the decision to allow OMD to sign to Dindisc was a tit-for-tat response by her husband, to spite her in their fractious relationship.
-Their marriage finally ended in 1983.
+Tony Wilson has often been credited with discovering OMD, but it has also been said that he was largely oblivious to their charms.
+The instigation to release ‘Electricity’ on Factory came from his then-wife Lindsay.
+According to her memoir ‘Mr Manchester and the Factory Girl’, the former Mrs Wilson reckoned that the decision to allow OMD to sign to Dindisc was a tit-for-tat response by her husband, to spite her in their fractious marriage.

 Available on the OMD album ‘Peel Sessions 1979-1983’ via Virgin Records

 JOY DIVISION Decades (1980)